lalitsurampudi/GettingAndCleaningData/CodeBook.md

 Number of participants = 30
-Number of records recorded including training and test = 180 Number of variables measured in each repetition (kept) = 86, not including test subject # or Activity Label
-# of reps included for each activity type and participant = 1
-# of files used to create data set = 1, which is the first dataset
+Number of records recorded including training and test = 180 Number of variables measured in each repetition (kept) = 86, not including test subject # or Activity Label Number of reps included for each activity type and participant = 1 Number of files used to create data set = 1, which is the first dataset

 Columns represent the same as in DataSet1, except that each value under a column represents an average value of that measurement for that activity and that client